All your questions (and our answers) concerning the coronavirus

 My partner is sick.
 Can we still have sex?

 You should keep as much distance as possible if one of you has symptoms that may indicate an infection with coronavirus.
 So no, you can't have sex in this case.
 Not even if the symptoms are only mild.
-If your partner hasn't had any symptoms for 24 hours, he can be considered cured.
+Your partner should get tested for coronavirus and stay indoors until the result is known.
+If he has a fever or is short of breath, or if you have symptoms yourself, both of you should stay at home and not have sex.
+If the test result is negative and you no longer experience any symptoms for more than 24 hours, you can have sex with each other and go outside again.

 I'm not living together with my partner.
 Can we still have sex?